EEN421/EEN421.github.io/_posts/Push IoCs with API via Powershell.md

 # In this Post We Will:

-- &#128268; Connect a Sentinel Workspace to EntraID
+- &#128268;
-- &#128270; Build a custom Analytics Rule for Detections
+ Register an Application in EntraID
+- &#128272; Manage Application Permissions (Principle of Least Privilege for the win)
-- &#128297; Build Logic Apps to:
+- &#128297; Build a powershell script to grab our token
-    - &#10003; Revoke EntraID Sessions
-    - &#10003; Reset EntraID Password
-    - &#10003; Disable EntraID Account
-- &#128296; Configure a System-Assigned Managed Identity for our Logic Apps
-- &#128295; Fine Tune our Logic Apps
+- &#128295; Build a powershell script to submit our custom IoC
-- &#x26A1; Run Logic Apps from Incident Queue to Pass User Data over the Sentinel Connector
+- &#128296; Fine tune our script (ask it to prompt so we don't hardcode (gross right?))
+- &#x26A1; Automate it!

 <br/>
 <br/>